vantage6/v6-on-kubernetes-PoC/README.md

 	```

-16. __(Updated)__ Once the request to execute the avg-algorithm has been posted and the Node processed it, you can check the status with the Kubernetes dashboard.
+16. __(Updated)__ Once the request to execute the avg-algorithm has been posted and the Node processed it, you can check the correspondong job status with the Kubernetes dashboard (select the 'v6-jobs' namespace to find it).
 As [this algorithm](avg_alg/app.py) now also checks (1) whether the Internet is reachable from where it is executed, and (2) whether the 'proxy' is reachable using kubernetes' internal DNS, make sure that the logs report that:
 	- Outbound access is disabled
 	- The proxy is reachable